brunscii/astro-blog-site/src/content/blog/blogAbout/blogAbout.md

 ## What is this?

-Have you ever looked something up only to realize that it's something that you have learned before?
+Have you ever looked something up only to realize that it's something that you have looked up before?
+With so much information in tech, it's easy to forget what we don't use.

 This is a place for me to put notes that I can look back on as a refresher.
 The information I post here may be helpful to others but it mainly just my musings and thoughts.
 The main focus is probably going to be programming or tech in general.
-For sure there will be deep dives into command-line tools and programming features.
+There will definitely be deep dives into command-line tools and programming features, pretty much anything that I don't use on the daily or am likily to forget.

 ## Why a blog?

 Simply put, I like writing in markdown and it makes for a decent style of blog.
 Writing is satisfying and it allows me to organize my thoughts.
-Writing this information down forces me to structure the information first.
+Writing it down helps me structure the information.
 It also makes me dive deeper into concepts than I normally would.
-Between these two things, I hope that it will help me to retain information better.
-If not, then at least I will have a quick not on what information I forgot.
+Between these two things, heopefully I will retain information better, and maybe help others along the way.
+If not, then at least I will have a quick note I can reference later.

+Another reason is that blogs are short and easy.
+This isn't me writing a book on these topics.
+The goal is to make short, structured notes.
+The blog format is also ideal for writing opinion pieces, reviews, and short articles.

 ## Formatting